sahithyandev/s3/src/content/docs/data-communication-and-networking/17-mac-protocols.md

 #### Polling

-Master node polls slave nodes to transmit in turn.
+_Master node_ polls _slave nodes_ to transmit in turn.
 Only the currently polled station can transmit.
 Simple.
 No collisions.
-Good for small networks, with predictable traffic.
+Good for small networks with predictable traffic.

-Even when a station is idle, it will polled, causing additional delays.
+Even when a station is idle, it will be polled, causing additional delays.
 Has single point of failure (master).

 Typically used with _dumb_ slave devices.